You don’t have to choose between your beloved contact lenses or itch-free eyes. Try these simple strategies to avoid dry eye.

 Estimates vary, but about one-third of people who wear them give them up within three years, mainly because of discomfort, according to a 2020 review in the journal Clinical Optometry.

-Unfortunately, dry eyes and contacts often go hand in hand.
+Unfortunately, dry eyes and contact lenses often go hand in hand.
 That study also found that a scratchy, itchy sensation that affects about 40% of people with soft contacts.

 “Dry eye is pretty common in people who wear contacts,” says John Perez, O.D., an optometrist with America’s Best Eyecare + Eyewear in Layton, Utah.
 “When you put the plastic lens in your eye, it comes into contact with the glands in the back of the eyelids, which causes a rubbing or chafing effect.
 Over time, that causes stress, and you could potentially have more dry eye symptoms later on.”